 Bike paths had taken me 1,200km across France but disappeared for the last 10km to Spain.
 The road into Hendaye was horrible with lots of fast traffic and barely a hard shoulder.
 What a view though!

 I found the campsite and pitched my tent, then continued my journey around Hendaye’s harbour with a much lighter bike.
 Something I was very thankful for when the route was blocked and I had to carry my bike up a long set of steps.
-I never did find the actual end of the route, but road over the bridge into Spain and ordered a coffee at the first cafe I saw.
+I never did find the actual end of the route, but rode over the bridge into Spain and ordered a coffee at the first cafe I saw.

 The coffee was terrible, but I didn’t care.
 I’d cycled the length of France.